mariamrakka/vsd-hdp/README.md

 <details>
 <summary> Summary </summary>

 I first leaned how to extarct a LEF file (defining a port and their purpose) (the LEF file is used in picorv32a design), then I learned about pre-layout timing analysis and CTS.
+Recall that in delay tables, there are delay values for varying input transition and output load.
+For CTS: Delay tables for all buffers with their different sizes compose the timing models.
+To find a delay of a certain path, the delay tables of buffers on that path are used to find individual delays then those delays are added up.
+If two paths have the same buffer as load in turn driving the same load, then the signal comming out of those two buffers will have a skew of 0 (ensuring this will not lead to problems).
+For power-aware cTS, one of paths would be activated at a time.

 </details>

 <details>